Real-Time Location API with Google Maps and JavaScript (1/4)

 Code Walkthrough

 To work with the code, you’ll want to fork it into your own project using CodePen, or download the HTML code into a file and run it using your favorite HTTP server.
-We enjoy editing code in the CodePen web IDE like this:
+We recommend editing code in the CodePen web IDE like this:

 Once you’re in the IDE, you’ll be able to perform the minor code changes to get the app running quickly.